Dr. Diana Meehan - Distinguished Alumna Speaker 2006

 She is a founding director for the Institute for the Study of Women and Men at USC and taught courses at USC in Communication Studies specializing in mass communication and political communication, with an emphasis on political and fictional media heroes.
 She is also a founding board member of the Children’s Action Network, the Communications Consortium, and the Hollywood Policy Center.
 Dr. Meehan has held important advisory roles to two Presidential Economic Conferences, the National Commission on Children, and the Women’s International Summit in Dublin, Ireland.

 Her publications include “Women and Power,” a guest editorial for The World Paper, (Spring 1992), “The Strong-soft Woman: Manifestations of the Androgyne in Popular Media” in Applied Social Psychology Annual, (1986), and Ladies of the Evening: Women in Characters of Prime Time Television (Scarecrow Press, 1983).
-Dr. Meehan’s latest book, Boys for Lunch: The Unexpectedly Successful Way to Educate our Daughters is currently available through Public Affairs (2006).
+Dr. Meehan’s latest book, Learning Like a Girl: Educating Our Daughters in Schools of Their Own is currently available through Public Affairs (2007).